IrieBee/fem-stats-preview-card/README.md

 ### What I learned

 * To change color only for a few words in a sentence -> <span>.
+* Image in html vs css as background.
+See first useful link.

 ## Links